Robert A. Stebbins

-Robert Alan Stebbins (born June 22, 1938) is a Canadian sociologist.
-He is a professor emeritus at the University of Calgary and was associate editor for Leisure and Voluntaristics Review: Brill Research Perspectives.
+Robert Alan Stebbins (June 22, 1938 – May 4, 2026) was a Canadian sociologist.
+He was a professor emeritus at the University of Calgary and was associate editor for Leisure and Voluntaristics Review: Brill Research Perspectives.

-Stebbins has published more than 300 research articles and is the author of 65 books and monographs.
+Stebbins published more than 300 research articles and is the author of 65 books and monographs.
 Most of his work is in leisure studies and has centered on amateurs, hobbyists, career volunteers, and the serious leisure perspective.
 Over his career, he has delivered keynote addresses at international conferences, including events in Europe, North America, and Asia.

-Stebbins is the former president of Canadian Sociology and Anthropology Association and Social Science Federation of Canada.
-He is the recipient of the Outstanding Contribution Award from the Canadian Sociology and Anthropology Association and the Marguerite Dentinger Prize from the Association canadienne-française de l'Alberta.
+He was the president of Canadian Sociology and Anthropology Association and Social Science Federation of Canada.
+He was the recipient of the Outstanding Contribution Award from the Canadian Sociology and Anthropology Association and the Marguerite Dentinger Prize from the Association canadienne-française de l'Alberta.
 He was elected Fellow of the Royal Society of Canada in 1999.
 He was also recognized as a Senior Fellow of the World Leisure Academy in 2010.

-Education
+Early life and education

-Stebbins received his bachelor's degree from Macalester College in 1961 and then completed a master's degree and doctoral studies in sociology from the University of Minnesota in 1962 and 1964 respectively.
+Stebbins was born in Rhinelander, Wisconsin, on June 22, 1938.
+He received his bachelor's degree from Macalester College in 1961 and then completed a master's degree and doctoral studies in sociology from the University of Minnesota in 1962 and 1964 respectively.

 Career

-After receiving his Ph.D., Stebbins was appointed as associate professor of sociology at Presbyterian College, where he taught for one year before working at Memorial University of Newfoundland as an assistant professor from 1965 till 1968.
-For the next three years, Stebbins served as associate professor and head of the Department of Sociology and Anthropology and then taught as a professor from 1971 till 1973.
+After receiving his Ph.D., Stebbins was appointed associate professor of sociology at Presbyterian College, where he taught for one year before working at Memorial University of Newfoundland as an assistant professor from 1965 to 1968.
+For the next three years, Stebbins served as associate professor and head of the Department of Sociology and Anthropology and then taught as a professor from 1971 to 1973.
 He joined the University of Texas at Arlington as a professor of sociology for a three-year term.
-In 1976, Stebbins moved to Canada and joined the University of Calgary as head of the Department of Sociology till 1982 and then taught as a professor until 1999.
+In 1976, Stebbins moved to Canada and joined the University of Calgary as head of the Department of Sociology until 1982 and then taught as a professor until 1999.
 In 2000, he was promoted to faculty professor and then to professor emeritus of sociology.
 He continued to contribute as a scholarly writer, mentor and speaker at academic events.

-Stebbins served as president of the Canadian Sociology and Anthropology Association from 1987 till 1990 and Social Science Federation of Canada from 1990 till 1993.
-From 1997 till 2002, Stebbins was board director of the World Leisure and Recreation Association.
+Stebbins served as president of the Canadian Sociology and Anthropology Association from 1987 to 1990 and Social Science Federation of Canada from 1990 to 1993.
+From 1997 to 2002, Stebbins was board director of the World Leisure and Recreation Association.
 He became a senior fellow of the World Leisure Academy and vice-president of Research Committee 13 (Sociology of Leisure) at the International Sociological Association in 2010.

-Stebbins was invited by the UK-based Leisure Studies Association to author the Leisure Reflections series, a collection of essays exploring diverse aspects of leisure.
+He was invited by the UK-based Leisure Studies Association to author the Leisure Reflections series, a collection of essays exploring diverse aspects of leisure.
 These essays provide insights into his theoretical and practical work, including the Serious Leisure Perspective.